Breaking Dawn: Plot summary

-Breaking Dawn is divided into three parts.
-The first part details Bella's marriage and honeymoon with Edward, which they spend on Isle Esme, a private island off the coast of Brazil that Carlisle owns.
-Two weeks into their honeymoon, Bella realizes that she is pregnant.
-Because the fetus is part-vampire, her condition progresses at an unnaturally accelerated rate.
-Bella and Edward immediately return home to Forks, Washington, where the fetus continues to develop at an abnormal speed, causing Bella severe physical and emotional distress.
+After Bella's marriage with Edward, they spend their honeymoon on Isle Esme, a private island off the coast of Brazil that Carlisle owns.
+Two weeks into their honeymoon, Edward and Bella have sex for the first time, and Bella becomes pregnant.
+Because the fetus is part-vampire, her pregnancy progresses at an accelerated rate, causing Bella severe physical and emotional distress.
+Bella and Edward return home to Forks, Washington.

-The second part of the book is written from the perspective of Jacob Black, a Quileute Native American who, like other members of his tribe, can shapeshift into a wolf.
-Knowing of Bella's wish to become a vampire, he is immediately suspicious when she returns from her honeymoon and the Cullens keep her father, Charlie, from seeing her.
-Believing the Cullens have broken their treaty not to bite another human, he advances on their home intending to kill Edward.
-He arrives and discovers that Bella is undergoing a difficult pregnancy in which the fetus is draining her life away.
-Jacob begs Bella to abort the fetus to save her life, as neither Carlisle, a doctor, nor Alice who can see the future, are optimistic about Bella's prognosis.
+Knowing of Bella's wish to become a vampire, Jacob is suspicious when she returns from her honeymoon and the Cullens keep her father, Charlie, from seeing her.
+Believing the Cullens broke their treaty not to bite another human, he advances on their home intending to kill Edward.
+Jacob visits the Cullen residence and seeing the state Bella is in due to her pregnancy, begs Bella to abort the fetus to save her own life, as neither Carlisle, a doctor, nor Alice who can see the future, are optimistic about Bella's prognosis.

-Despite concerns that her pregnancy will be fatal, Bella is determined to continue it, believing she can survive long enough to give birth and then be transformed into a vampire.
+Despite concerns that her pregnancy will be fatal, Bella refuses to terminate it, believing she can survive long enough to give birth and then be transformed into a vampire.
 As the wolves are telepathic, they hear Jacob's thoughts about Bella.
-Fearing Bella will give birth to an uncontrollable, bloodthirsty child, they want to kill her and the fetus.
-Jacob accepts his bloodline as the true pack leader in order to break free from the alpha, Sam's control.
+Fearing Bella will give birth to an uncontrollable, bloodthirsty child, they decide to kill her and the fetus.
+Jacob accepts his bloodline as the true pack leader to break free from the alpha, Sam's control.
 He goes to warn the Cullens that the wolf pack plans to kill Bella.
-En route to the Cullens, Seth Clearwater, a younger pack member, also breaks away and joins Jacob.
-He notes that once they formed their own pack, they can no longer hear the other wolves' thoughts.
-They patrol the Cullens' property and soon after Leah, Seth's older sister and the lone female wolf, joins them.
+En route, Seth Clearwater, a younger pack member, also breaks away and joins Jacob.
+Having formed their own pack, the two discover they can no longer hear the other wolves' thoughts.
+They begin patrolling the Cullens' property before Leah, Seth's older sister and the lone female wolf, joins them.

-Bella enters labor as the baby begins fighting its way out, breaking her body.
-Edward is forced to perform a cesarean section, saving the baby.
+Bella goes into labor and the baby begins fighting its way out of her body, inflicting life threatening injuries on Bella.
+In an attempt to save Bella's life Edward performs an emergency cesarean section.
 As Bella is dying, Edward injects his venom into her heart.
-Jacob, believing Bella is dead, blames Bella's infant daughter Renesmee.
-He goes to kill the infant but instead imprints (an involuntary response in which a shape-shifter finds his soul mate) on her.
+Jacob, believing Bella is dead, blames her baby, Renesmee.
+He goes to kill Renesmee but instead imprints (an involuntary response in which a shape-shifter finds his soul mate) on her.